-Another channel which can connect the imposed sanctions on declining size of middle class is the merchandise imports.
-Economic sanctions, and especially the oil embargo and measures against the Central Bank of Iran resulted in drop of oil export revenues and available funding for imports.
+Another channel which can connect the imposed sanctions with the size of middle class is the merchandise imports.
+Economic sanctions, and especially the oil embargo and measures against the

+Central Bank of Iran resulted in drop of oil export revenues and available funding for imports.
+They also disrupted the international banking transactions that were needed to facilitate payment for imports.
 In addition, devaluation of Iranian rial under sanctions increased black market premiums and costs for imports (Farzanegan 2013).
 Higher import costs and deficit in petrodollars have had a negative impact on import of goods.
-Scarcity of imported goods can drive up prices making it more expensive for the middle class to keep their standard of living.
+Scarcity of imported goods can drive up prices making it more expensive for the middle class to maintain their standard of living.
 Also, the impact on domestic production is important.
 Many domestic industries depend on imported raw materials and components.
-A fall in imports can disrupt the production line, leading to job losses and decreasing economic activities which negatively affects the middle class.
+A fall in imports can disrupt the production lines, leading to job losses and decreasing economic activities, which will negatively affect the middle class.
 Higher costs of imported inputs can be passed on to consumers, resulting in higher prices for goods and services.
-Moreover, a reduction in imports following sanctions can lead to decreased government revenues from taxes and tariffs, amplifying the budget deficit problem of state.
-This potentially can result in a reduction of public goods and social programs which could be essential for the development of the middle class.
-We examine the effect of major economic sanctions by re-estimating the synthetic control and using merchandise imports (in current US\$) from WDI (2024).
-Figure 6 shows the gap between merchandise imports of Iran and its synthetic.
+Moreover, a reduction in imports following sanctions can lead to decreased government revenues from taxes and tariffs, amplifying the budget deficit problem of the state.
+This potentially can result in a reduction of public goods and social programs, which could be essential for the development of the middle class.
+We examine the effect of major economic sanctions by re-estimating the synthetic control and using merchandise imports (in current US\$) from WDI (2025).
+Figure 7 shows the gap between merchandise imports of Iran and its synthetic.
 We observe a widening gap during post 2012 sanctions.
-While both Iran and its synthetic show similar development in a term of merchandise imports by 2011-2012, they diverge from each other under sanctions.
+While both Iran and its synthetic show similar development in terms of merchandise imports by 2011-2012, they diverge from each other under sanctions.
 Synthetic Iran with this outcome is based on Algeria (62.7%), Bahrain (12.2%), Malaysia (12.2%), Azerbaijan (6.9%) and UAE (6%).
 The pretreatment fit index is 0.097, indicating a very good match between Iran and its counterfactual before 2012 sanctions.

-Figure 7 shows the estimated imports gap between Iran and its synthetic.
-The average annual loss in imports over the 8 years following 2012 sanctions is estimated to be 25 billion US\$.
-The largest loss is observed in 2013 and 2019 (31 billion US\$) which were during the peak sanctions of the Obama and Trump administrations.
-The estimated average annual negative effect of sanctions on merchandise imports of Iran using a more demanding approach of synthetic difference in differences is about 19 billion US\$ over the 8 years of 2012-2019.
-This negative average effect is highly statistically significant (at 99% confidence intervals, with t statistics of -2.90).
+Figure 8 shows the estimated imports gap between Iran and its synthetic.
+The average annual loss in imports over the 8 years following 2012 sanctions is estimated to be \$25 billion.
+The largest loss is observed in 2013 and 2019 (\$31 billion) which were during the peak sanctions of the Obama and Trump administrations.
+The estimated average annual negative effect of sanctions on merchandise imports of Iran using a more demanding approach of synthetic difference in differences is about \$19 billion over the 8 years of 2012-2019.
+This negative average effect is highly statistically significant (at 99% confidence intervals, with t-statistic of -2.90).